 Super Sleuthing in Rural Del Mar while performing a price valuation.
 You never know what is behind the corner!

-Posted by Shannon Biszantz in Coldwell Banker, Del Mar, Del Mar Homes, Del Mar Properties, Del Mar Real Estate, Del Mar Real Estate Sales and News, Economic Real Estate News, House Hunting in Rancho Santa Fe, House Hunting in San Diego, In My Opinion Only, Preparing a House For Sale, Pricing A Home Correctly, Rancho Santa Fe Real Estate Sales and News, San Diego For Sale, San Diego Homes, San Diego Real Estate, The Life of A Realtor, The San Diego Real Estate News | 0 Comments
+in Coldwell Banker, Del Mar, Del Mar Properties, Del Mar Real Estate, Del Mar Real Estate Sales and News, Economic Real Estate News, House Hunting in San Diego, In My Opinion Only, Preparing a House For Sale, Pricing A Home Correctly, Rancho Santa Fe House Hunting, Rancho Santa Fe Real Estate Sales and News, San Diego For Sale, San Diego Homes, San Diego Real Estate, The Life of A Realtor, The San Diego Real Estate News

 The most interesting part of being a realtor is getting out in the field, visiting and valuing homes that may go on the market.
 Often they are homes that I am being interviewed for in possibly listing the home.
 Extra care and attention goes into valuing a home that I may be representing.
 In these next 2 videos, the home has a few surprises for me!